 You’re Not In Control

 If you look for outside investors, if you look for partners, if you take a loan from the bank, you’ll eventually work for someone else and you’ll lose the control.
 Since investors don’t care about your grand idea, or about the core mission of your project – they only care about ROI – you’ll have to comply when they say we’ll do X, not Y. The same is true when you bring more people to the team.
-More people means more opinions, more arguments, thus lack of agreement.
+More people means more opinions, more arguments,